Wentworth Miller

 At the 2013 Human Rights Campaign Dinner in Seattle, Washington, Miller said he had attempted suicide multiple times as a teenager before coming out as gay.[32]
 He said: "When someone asked me if that was a cry for help, I said no, because I told no one.
 You only cry for help if you believe there's help to cry for."[32]
 He discussed struggling in Hollywood as a closeted actor, and talked about how his involvement in the ManKind Project helped him learn about brotherhood, sisterhood, and being part of a community.[33]

 In a 2016 Facebook post, he revealed that he " struggled with depression since childhood.
-It's a battle that's cost time, opportunities, relationships, and a thousand sleepless nights."
+It's a battle that's cost me time, opportunities, relationships, and a thousand sleepless nights."
 He made this emotional post in reaction to a meme of himself which poked fun at his weight gain in 2010.
-Miller said that his weight gain was due to him finding comfort in food as he was suicidal.[34]
-Near the end of the post he provided links for organizations such as the National Suicide Prevention Lifeline and Active Minds.[35]
+Miller said that his weight gain was down to him finding comfort in food as he was suicidal.

 Filmography